-• Application of Music in Freestyle: Music should be an integral part of the Choreography of a Freestyle routine.
-While every step will not necessarily be tied to the music, the effect needs to be that the routinehas been designed with the particular piece of music in mind.
+Application of Music in Freestyle: Music should be in sync to the Choreography of a Freestyle routine.
+While every step will not necessarily be tied to the music, the effect needs to be that the routine has been designed with the particular piece of music in mind.
 The types of steps and skills included should reflect the phrasing and style of the piece.

-• Creativity: The use of musicality, unique skills, combinations, associated movement or other choreographed element.
+• Creativity: The use of music, unique skills, combinations, associated movement or other choreographed element.